 - Contactless Delivery: goods are delivered to the home without interaction between the delivery person and the customer

-Modula automated storage and retreival systems for e-grocery logistics management
+Modula automated storage and retrieval systems for e-grocery logistics management

 Today Modula is able to offer a range of warehouse management solutions designed to fully meet the needs of customers in the large-scale retail trade and the e-grocery market.
 Modula’s logistics management systems stand out due to three characteristics: modularity, cost optimization, and a gradual introduction of automation.
 To be specific about each characteristic: